NiccoloSalvini/mytemplate/README.md

     file.create("utils.R")
     # libraries are in the libs.R pac
     source(file ='libs.R')
-    # reusable functions are in the utils.R pack
+    # reusable functions are in the utils.R file
     source(file = "utils.R")